How We Evaluate

 • Awareness of best practices and patterns

-• Ability to explain technical decisions
+• Ability to explain why, not just what

 Communication